Guided selling – a phrase with as many meanings as there are business consultants using it.

 - Understanding customer needs, defining the configured product

 - Information presentation

 Let’s go through the list from top to bottom.
-Let me just point out what our customers finds important when it comes to guided selling.
+Let’s point out what your customers find important when it comes to their buying journey.

 So, did you get the idea?